upcmd/up/README.md

     * Compose the sequential execution of block of code
     * Use the stack design, so it segregates all its local vars so that the vars used in its implementation will not pollute the caller's vars
     * It serves like a interface to separates the goal and implementation and makes the code is reusable
 13. The shell execution binary is configurable, builtin support for GOSH (mvdan.cc/sh).
-This means that you do not need native shell/bash/zsh installed in order for task execution, you can run task from a windows machine.
+This means that you do not need native shell/bash/zsh installed in order for task execution, you can run task from windows machine.
 14. It provides a module mechanism to encourage community to share modular code so that you do not need to reinvent the wheel to develop the same function again

 ### Real Examples